gacurl/cv/_pages/contact.md

 permalink: /contact/
 ---
 **Email:** you@gregcurl.dev
-(Optionally add a Calendly link and/or a Formspree form snippet here.)
+(Add Calendly or a Formspree form here if you want.)